denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Computer Conference in San Francisco.[75]
 The flier advertising the event read as follows:

-@ext:This session is entirely devoted to a presentation by Dr. Engelbart on a computer-based, interactive, multiconsole display system which is being developed at Stanford Research Institute under the sponsorship of ARPA, NASA and RADC.
+This session is entirely devoted to a presentation by Dr. Engelbart on a computer-based, interactive, multiconsole display system which is being developed at Stanford Research Institute under the sponsorship of ARPA, NASA and RADC.
 The system is being used as an experimental laboratory for